-a.
+- a.
 A full-time employee occupying a regularly established position who by reason of membership in the United States military reserve or National Guard is called to involuntary military service shall be granted a leave of absence for the period of time that such employee is required to remain on involuntary active military duty, the College shall supplement the military pay of such employee in an amount necessary to bring such employee's total salary, inclusive of base military pay, to the level such employee earned at the time he or she was called to involuntary active military duty.
-While the employee is on involuntary active military duty, the College shall continue to provide fringe benefits appropriate to the employment status of such employee at the time he or she was called to involuntary active military duty.
+The first 30 days of active military service when activated under federal military service is greater than 90 days will be fully paid by the College. - b.
+While the employee is on involuntary active military duty, the College shall continue to provide fringe benefits appropriate to the employment status of such employee at the time he or she was called to involuntary active military duty. - c.
 Upon such employee's discharge or release from involuntary active military duty, he or she shall be returned to employment without prejudice provided an application for reemployment is filed within six (6) months following the date of discharge or release from involuntary active military duty.
 Following the receipt of the application for reemployment, the Board has a reasonable time, not to exceed six (6) months, to reassign the employee to duty at the College.
 The College shall review the continuation of this supplemental pay annually and may extend this supplemental pay for the subsequent fiscal year.